GoxMAN8/Project7_GrankMMA-ranking-professional-MMA-fighters-across-time-based-on-skill-rating/README.md

 # Project7_GrankMMA-ranking-professional-MMA-fighters-across-time-based-on-skill-rating

 Msc Data Science thesis, City University, London.
-All code is provided, description of content and order in appendix G in final report.
+All code is provided in zip file, description of content and order in appendix G in final report.
-Code is not perfect and replication would not be straight-forward, some editing would be required due to undocumented changes and non-linear workflow.
-Data is not provided.
-Even though these are original files uploaded as part of final year project in Msc Data Science, it is early and imperfect version, many significant improvements are to be implemented, bigger project underway.
+Code is not perfect and replication of results would not be straight-forward, some editing would be required due to undocumented changes and non-linear workflow.
+Even though these are original files uploaded as part of final year project in Msc Data Science, it is early and imperfect version, many significant improvements are to be implemented, larger project is underway.

 # Abstract